 - ii.
-Ground floor leasable commercial space shall have a minimum interior floor-to-ceiling height of 14 feet. - iii.
-Ground floor leasable commercial space shall have a minimum depth of 50 feet for at least 50 percent of the length of the building. - Opaque, reflective, or dark tinted glass is not allowed. iv. - Limits on Blank Walls.
-The maximum length of blank walls is 12 feet on any floor. b. - Enhancement on Blank Walls.
-Blank walls at the ground level must include one or C. more of the following or 15% of all building facades: - i.
+Ground floor leasable commercial space shall have a minimum interior floor-to-ceiling height of 14 feet. - Ground floor leasable commercial space shall have a minimum depth of 50 feet for at least 50 percent of the length of the building or a minimum of 30 feet of width, whichever is larger. - iv.
+Opaque, reflective, or dark tinted glass is not allowed. - b.
+Limits on Blank Walls.
+The maximum length of blank walls is 12 feet on any floor. - c.
+Enhancement on Blank Walls.
+Blank walls at the ground level must include one or more of the following or 15% of all building facades: - i.
 A pattern of insets, tiles, or stucco motifs; - ii.
 A base or water table at least 2.5 feet in height and a cornice at the top of the ground level; - iii.
-Landscaping that, at maturity, obscures a minimum 50 percent of the wall area, and that is guaranteed for a minimum of 10 years; or - Landscaped trellises or lattices over a minimum 50 percent of the wall ίV. area and that is guaranteed for a minimum of 10 years.
+Landscaping that, at maturity, obscures a minimum 50 percent of the wall area and that is guaranteed for a minimum of 10 years; or - iv.
+Landscaped trellises or lattices over a minimum 50 percent of the wall area and that is guaranteed for a minimum of 10 years.